BIG IS BEAUTIFUL 11/08/2016 00:00:00

 Cost of Ownership

 This might be the most economical Range Rover line-up ever made but buying one still won't get you installed on the Greenpeace Christmas card list.
-Add on a few options and it could easily end up weighing over two and a half tonnes, which makes the 40.9mpg combined cycle fuel figure (up to 31.5mpg WLTP) CO2 return (up to 199g/km NEDC) boasted by the entry-level SDV6 model all the more impressive.
+Add on a few options and it could easily end up weighing over two and a half tonnes, which makes the returns of the mild hybrid D300 six cylinder diesel model look actually quite reasonable.
+You could manage around 35mpg in regular combined (but restrained) use with both the D300 and the D350 variants.
+The D300 has a WLTP CO2 reading of 228g/km in 'Vogue' form.
+For a D350 'Vogue', it's 242g/km.

-If you want to do better than that, you'll need to talk to your dealer about the 'P400e' PHEV Plug-in hybrid petrol/electric variant that's been introduced into this revised range.
+If you want to do better than that, you'll need to talk to your dealer about the 'P400e' PHEV Plug-in hybrid petrol/electric variant.
 This derivative is based around use of a 2.0-litre Ingenium petrol engine mated to an 85kW electric motor housed in the ZF automatic eight-speed auto transmission.
-It can be charged from a domestic plug or a garage-based wallbox, the latter installation able to recharge the car in just 2 hours and 45 minutes, poviding for an all-electric driving range of 31 miles from the 13.1kWh high-voltage lithium-ion battery.
+It can be charged from a domestic plug or a garage-based wallbox, the latter installation able to recharge the car in just 2 hours and 45 minutes, poviding for an all-electric WLTP driving range of 25 miles from the 13.1kWh high-voltage lithium-ion battery.
+The fuel consumption figure (WLTP combined) is 84.8mpg and the CO2 reading is 75g/km.
+Yes, from a Range Rover.

 From princes to politicians, from rock gods to rock climbers, from footballers to farmers, the Range Rover has always appealed to a more diverse group of customers than any other car.
 As you'd expect it would.
 This is, after all, far more than just the world's finest luxury SUV, instead unchallenged as four vehicles within one - an everyday luxury saloon, a weekend leisure vehicle, a high-performance long distance private jet and a working cross-country conveyance.